 - EU vet forgets to sign and stamp their name in the passport.

 - Microchip implantation date is after the rabies vaccination date.
-It must be before.
+It must be on or before.
 Typically, when getting a new EU pet passport, the vet will enter the date of passport issuance as the microchip date-which is incorrect, as its date is after the rabies vaccination date.

 - Vet must sign and stamp every page of the UK Animal Health Certificate, even if it is blank.